symoon94/Zoom-attendance/readme.md

     $ python main.py --cookies=False

-When it stops at the ipdb line, you have to manually login through the window.
-Then, type "c" on your terminal to terminate the program.
+When it stops at the ipdb line, you have to manually login through the created window.
+Then, type "c" on your terminal to continue the program.
+It

-To attend a class with the cookie you saved:
+To attend a class with the cookie file you saved:

     $ python main.py --cookies=True --url=ZOOM_URL --passcode=ZOOM_PASSCODE --start_time=06:00 --end_time=7:15